return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/amd/amdgpu/amdgpu_vm_c.rst

     :param struct amdgpu_vm \*vm:
         requested vm

-    :param struct amdgpu_sync \*sync:
-        *undescribed*

-.. _`amdgpu_vm_clear_moved.description`:
+.. _`amdgpu_vm_handle_moved.description`:

 Description
 -----------

-Make sure all moved BOs are cleared in the PT.
+Make sure all BOs which are moved are updated in the PTs.
 Returns 0 for success.

-PTs have to be reserved and mutex must be locked!
+PTs have to be reserved!

 .. _`amdgpu_vm_bo_add`: